Anne Keothavong: Playing style

-Keothavong's greatest strength is her powerful forehand which she uses to try to dominate play from the baseline and she adds as much topspin as possible to increase the probability of the ball landing in court.
-As well as her forehand, she can rely on her first-serve to get her some easy points as she often has a high first-serve percentage and usually wins the majority of points on her first-serve.
-She rarely has a match where she serves no aces at all, and in her second round match at the 2008 US Open she served a total of seven aces.
+Keothavong's greatest strength was her powerful forehand which she used to try to dominate play from the baseline and she added as much topspin as possible to increase the probability of the ball landing in court.
+As well as her forehand, she often had a high first-serve percentage and usually won the majority of points on her first-serve.
+She rarely had a match where she served no aces at all, and in her second round match at the 2008 US Open she served a total of seven aces.